 Conducting and assessing the impact of professional development in student learning outcomes assessment

 The AELRC will investigate the impact of professional development in student learning outcomes assessment, as provided through ACTFL Oral Proficiency Interview training, on instructors in these contexts, including the apparent effects on language education and what activities might help or hinder the usefulness of student learning outcomes assessment in such contexts.
-Dr. Ann Aly of ACTFL will schedule four-day OPI workshops and work with Georgetown to conduct follow-on research on the influences of these workshops for teaching and learning, specifically curriculum development and assessment practices.
+Four-day OPI workshops will be scheduled and ACTFL will work with Georgetown to conduct follow-on research on the influences of these workshops on teaching and learning, specifically curriculum development and assessment practices.
 Findings will lead to the development of recommended practices, procedures, and educational materials.
 Other outcomes will include presentations at the ACTFL annual conference and a publication in a journal such as Foreign Language Annals.

 This study investigates language teachers’ perceptions of heritage language learners on a large scale using survey methodology.
 The study is inclusive of teachers of different grade levels, of different types of classrooms, and different languages.
 By looking at a wide array and large number of participants (N=325) this study provides robust data to answer the overarching question: How do language teachers perceive their HLLs in the classroom?
 Using both qualitative and quantitative data from the survey, the findings will provide insight on teachers’ views of heritage language learners’ dialects, their expectations of the learners, and the assessment needs of the learners, as well as their overall perceptions of the learners.
 A manuscript is currently in preparation for publication.

 Investigators: Francesca Di Silvio, Jamie Morgan, Valentina Michelotti, NHLRC, Montgomery College,